Peter Canavan: 2005: Championship swan song

 He retired from inter-county football following this performance with a sixth All Star, ending a sixteen-year tenure in Senior championship football.
 He said of his decision, "I have spent enough time on the treatment table", referring to the instances where he played while carrying potentially career-threatening injuries, as he had done in 1996 and 2003.
 Canavan's appearance in the 2005 final (his last game for Tyrone), was his forty-ninth Championship match.

 Other inter-county successes

-Canavan was part of both Tyrone sides that won the National Football League title two years in a row—in 2002 and 2003—and he competed in the 1994 final against Derry.
-His success in other competitions include five Railway Cups, two Vocational Schools titles, and one Dr. McKenna Cup.
+Canavan was part of both Tyrone sides that won the National Football League title two consecutive seasons (2002 and 2003)—and he competed in the 1994 final against Derry.
+His success in other competitions include five Railway Cups, two Vocational Schools titles, and one Dr McKenna Cup.

 Club career

 After retiring from inter-county football, he continued to play at club level for Errigal Ciarán until 2007.
 During the seventeen years he played he won six Tyrone Senior Club titles and two Ulster Club Championships, and in 2006, he won his first Tyrone All Star for his performances in the club championship.

 In December 2008, he moved into management for the first time, by taking charge of Errigal Ciaran, leading them to win the Tyrone All County League final in 2009.